sourceallies/beanoh/readme.txt

 == Overview
 Beanoh, pronounced \'beanˌō\, is a simple open source way to verify you Spring context.
 Teams that leverage Beanoh spend less time focusing on configuring Spring and more time adding business value.
-Visit our website at http://beanoh.org.

 == Features
 1. Verify that all of your beans are wired correctly